psycopg/psycopg/docs/basic/params.rst

 -----------------------------

 PostgreSQL has two different ways to represent data type on the wire:
-`~psycopg3.pq.Format.TEXT`, always available, and `~psycopg3.pq.Format.BINARY`, available most of the times.
+`~psycopg.pq.Format.TEXT`, always available, and `~psycopg.pq.Format.BINARY`, available most of the times.
 Usually the binary format is more efficient to use.

-`~psycopg3` can support both the formats of each data type.
+Psycopg can support both the formats of each data type.
 Whenever a value is passed to a query using the normal ``%s`` placeholder, the best format available is chosen (often, but not always, the binary format is picked as the best choice).